Bartel-Group/synth_assess/synth_assess/data/README.md

 This file contains an overview of folders and files inside data.

 ## load.py
 This file contains functions for loading the data listed here.
-If the data listed here is needed, the user can import loading functions from solidstatesynth.data.load.
+If the data listed here is needed, the user can import loading functions from synth_assess.data.load.
 Note that files that are of the form {'data': [list of data]} are loaded just as [list of data] by loading functions.

 # /data folder contents
 This folder contains data used for reaction network generation.